ASanchez-Tojar/animal_personality_terminology/README.md

 ### Notes:

-See details of the licence of this repository in [LICENSE.txt] (tba)
+See details of the licence of this repository in [LICENSE.txt] (https://github.com/ASanchez-Tojar/animal_personality_terminology/blob/main/LICENSE.txt).

 If you have troubbles importing some of the datasets, particularly if you are using Windows, it might be because the path names are longer than allowed by Windows.
 If that is the case, try and copy the entire folder (i.e. animal_personality_terminology) to your Desktop and running the code from there.
 We did not think of this character limit when naming the files as self-explanatory as possible.
 Sincere apologies for any inconveniences this may cause.